traitecoevo/taxonlookup/README.md

 [![Build Status](https://travis-ci.org/wcornwell/TaxonLookup.png?branch=master)](https://travis-ci.org/wcornwell/TaxonLookup)

 This is designed to be a living database--it will update as taxonomy changes (which it always will).
+These updates will correspond with changes to the version number of this resource, and each version of the database will be available via [Github Releases](https://github.com/blog/1547-release-your-software).
+*If you use this resource please note the version number*.
+The releases should be stable allowing for anyone in the future to go back an use *exactly* the same version of the data for their analysis

-There is a set of scripts that dynamically build a genus-family-order look-up table for vascular plants with the data lookup primarily coming from three sources:
+The core of this repository is a set of scripts that dynamically build a genus-family-order look-up table for land plants with the data lookup primarily coming from three sources:

 1. [The Plant List](http://www.theplantlist.org/) for accepted genera to families